Greatest Literature banner

 O'Hara also adapted Pal Joey for a stage musical, with Richard Rodgers and Lorenz Hart providing the songs.
 It was a hit on Broadway with Gene Kelly in the lead and has been continually revived ever since.

-After these early artfully compressed works of near-perfect colloquial writing, O'Hara's approach to his craft began to change.
-His next big work was one of his longest and most controversial: A Rage to Live (1949), about business and personal affairs among the movers and shakers of another Pennsylvania town.
-It scandalized some critics with its frank (for that time) sexuality.
-Several found the story superficial.
-The novel was criticized for its long-windedness and rambling dialogue that sometimes takes up entire chapters.
+The first of these big work was one of his longest and most controversial.
+A Rage to Live (1949), about business and personal affairs among the movers and shakers of another Pennsylvania town.
+It scandalized some critics and readers with its frank (for that time) sexuality.
+Some also found the story superficial, the prose long-winded and the dialogue rambling, sometimes taking up entire chapters.

-It's not all successful experimentation, but it is interesting if you look at this as a watershed novel in O'Hara's career.
+The experimentation is not all successful.
+But A Rage to Live is interesting if you look at it as a watershed in O'Hara's career.
 And the story does stay with you, as do one or two of the characters.
-A Rage to Live was a huge success with the public—his biggest to date.

-In addition to showing O'Hara badly needs a tougher editor at this point in his career, From the Terrace also reveals the completion of O'Hara's transformation into an ultra-conservative with his idealized examination of the principled man of corporate business, which at times comes close to Ayn Rand's rants.
+In addition to showing O'Hara badly needs a tougher editor at this point in his career, From the Terrace also reveals the completion of O'Hara's transformation into an ultra-conservative with his idealized examination of the principled man of corporate business, which comes close to Ayn Rand's rants.

-His obsession with sexuality doesn't help.
+An obsession with sexuality doesn't help.
 Every character of every age, wealth and gender is ready to leap into the sack with every other character at any moment's notice—and to talk about the details.
 The book is a more nuanced precursor to the simpler trash novels of successive decades.
 Women in particular come off badly.

 The big screen

-About this time, Hollywood, which had earlier tried to use O'Hara as a screenwriter, caught on to his books as material for potboiler movies.
+About this time, Hollywood, which had earlier tried to use O'Hara as a screenwriter, caught on to his books as material for movies.
 Between 1957 and 1965, a slew of uneven cinematic adaptations came out.
-Frank Sinatra took the lead in a decent film of the musical Pal Joey, Gary Cooper starred in a diminished Ten North Frederick, Paul Newman and Joanna Woodward paired in a popular but mediocre From the Terrace, and Suzanne Pleshette played the sexually savvy leading lady of a forgettable A Rage to Live.
-Even BUtterfield 8 was adapted, decades after its publication, as a trashy movie, with an updated story set in 1960, complete with a car chase and with Elizabeth Taylor as the call girl.
+Frank Sinatra took the lead in a decent film of the musical Pal Joey, Gary Cooper starred in a diminished Ten North Frederick, Paul Newman and Joanna Woodward paired in a popular but mediocre From the Terrace, and Suzanne Pleshette played the sexually savvy leading lady of a forgettable take on A Rage to Live.
+Even BUtterfield 8 was adapted, decades after its publication, as a trashy movie, with an updated story set in 1960, complete with a car chase and Elizabeth Taylor as the call girl.

 Other novels followed in the 1960s, though with decreasing critical and commercial impact.
 Notable, though seldom mentioned now, is The Big Laugh (1962), called "the greatest Hollywood novel ever written" by O'Hara fan Fran Lebowitz.
 Its near-complete reliance on dialogue to convey character makes it similar to a movie script, though this (as usual with O'Hara) is generally cited as a criticism.

 Another neglected late entry is The Instrument (1966), a likewise dialogue-ridden novel, with a terrifically crafted first chapter—harking back to Appointment in Samarra—that gives way to a thin, wandering story.
-It's worth reading though to see the novelist not just still plying his trade but still developing his art, coming up with new ways of using human conversation in fiction.
+It's worth reading though to see the novelist not just still plying his trade but developing his art, coming up with new ways of using human conversation in fiction.

 So where does our re-assessment of John O'Hara's career take us?
-To raising him at least a notch, from best of the second-raters to the second tier of first-raters.
+To raising him at least a notch, from best of the second-raters to maybe the second tier of first-raters.

 If that sounds like damning with faint praise, well, let's give him time.
 Keep reading him and you may be tempted to place his better work among the best of American writing in the mid-twentieth century.